-BasicAI will be running a (free) online seminar on the topic of artificial general intelligence.
+BasicAI is running a free online seminar on artificial general intelligence.
 The goal is both to bring newcomers up to speed on AGI and to provide a place for researchers working on AGI to exchange ideas.

 We will concentrate on technical material relevant to AGI (including various topics from AI, cognitive science, and linguistics), as well as the big picture of AGI: what it requires, why it's such a tricky problem, etc.

 Meetings will be held Sundays at 18:00 UTC.
 The next will be 10/22/17, when we will discuss cognitive architectures (such as ACT-R and Soar).
 The duration is around an hour.

 We are using Zoom, meeting ID number 176-370-982.